Horose literary circle

 Although it is only shown for a short while, it is very clearly written “Adapted from Madame S. Rosen Hoa’s Novel << La symphonie des ombres >>”.
 This is very strange as the text is in English, but the name of the novel is in French.
 What is even more surprising is that Lian Hua film company was close to Chinese patriotic ideas of the time, but based one of its most famous movie on a foreign novel.

-Love and duty was first released in 恋爱与义务, that can be translated as “Love & Obligations” or “Love and Duty”, as a 8 parts series in literary magazine 小说世界 (The World of novels) in 1921.
+Love and duty was first written in French by author Horose or S. Rosen-Hoa.
+According to Catherine Hoa (Horose grand-daughter), it was translated in Chinese by Zhao Zu Min / 赵祖欣, unlike other books from Horose which were mostly translated by her husband Hua Nangui / 华南圭.
+It was first released in 恋爱与义务, that can be translated as “Love & Obligations” or “Love and Duty”, as a 8 parts series in the literary magazine of Shanghai based Commercial Press 小说世界 (The World of novels) in 1921.
 The author was indicated as 羅琛華.
-The book was then published by famous Shanghai based Chinese publisher Commercial Press in 1924.
+A book version was then published by Commercial Press in 1924.

 “La Symphonie des ombres Chinoises” (symphony of Chinese shadows) was published in 1932 , by Editions de la Madeleine, 11 Rue Tronchet, Paris under the name of S. Horose.

-Although there is no reference in this book about the Chinese or English edition, nor the movie adapted from it, he story is very similar to the movie, characters has similar names and the author mentions that she had a successful writing career in China.
+Although there is no reference in this book about the Chinese or English edition, nor the movie adapted from it, the story is very similar to the movie.
+Characters have similar names and the author mentions that she had a successful writing career in China.
 There is no doubt that this is mostly the same book, with maybe some minor changes.

 Interestingly, the French title has little to do with the original English or Chinese title.
 It is also slightly different from the one displayed in the movie credit as it did not include the “Chinoises” word.
 It was definitely added at the time of publication in France, emphasizing the China theme of the book and probably trying to capitalise on her previous book published in France which was focused on the cultural differences between the West and China.
 (See post “The Story of Horose or S. Rosen-Hoa part 2″ for more details”).

-The book was mentioned in several newspaper article, including in Art review “Septimanie” in the 1st June 1933 issue and in daily “L’home libre” from 12th July 1933.
-She also was invited for a few conference about China at the same time, but the book did not reach by far the success it had in China.
+The book was mentioned in several newspaper article, including in Art review “Septimanie” in the 1st June 1933 issue and in daily “L’homme libre” from 12th July 1933.
+She also was invited for a few conference about China at the same time, but the book did not reach the success it had in China.

 For more details about the movie “Love & duty”, please go to post “Love and duty (Part 1)“.
 The life Horose / S. Rosen-Hoa is explored in post “The story of Horose / S. Rosen-Hoa“.